Erd\H{o}s-Ko-Rado Theorems for Paths in Graphs: Path Results

+\begin{proof} When $t=0$, the theorem is equivalent to Katona's Cycle Lemma \cite{Katona}, so we will assume throughout that $t>0$.
 We begin by displaying an $s$-intersecting family of maximum size, after which we will prove the upper bound.
-Finally we will show that only a $s$-star can achieve that bound.
-First, we introduce some notation.
+Finally we will show that only a $s$-star can achieve that bound, with the exceptions of when $r=(n+s-1)/2$ or when $s=2$ and $t=1$.